-Textbook: Lawrence Evans: Partial Differential Equations MAT 1061HS PARTIAL DIFFERENTIAL EQUATIONS II R. Jerrard

-This course will consider a range of mostly nonlinear partial differential equations, including elliptic and parabolic PDE, as well as hyperbolic and other nonlinear wave equations.
-In order to study these equations, we will develop a variety of methods, including variational techniques, several fixed point theorems, and nonlinear semigroup theory.
-A recurring theme will be the relationship between variational questions, such as critical Sobolev exponents, and issues related to nonlinear evolution equations, such as finite-time blowup of solutions and/or long-time asymptotics.
+L.C.
+Evans, "Partial Differential Equations" MAT 1061HS PARTIAL DIFFERENTIAL EQUATIONS II J. Colliander This course will consider a range of mostly nonlinear partial differential equations, including elliptic and parabolic PDE, as well as hyperbolic and other nonlinear wave equations.
+In order to study these equations, we will develop a variety of methods, including variational techniques, and fixed point theorems.
+One important theme will be the relationship between variational questions, such as critical Sobolev exponents, and issues related to nonlinear evolution equations, such as finite-time blowup of solutions and/or long-time asymptotics.
 The prerequisites for the course include familiarity with Sobolev and other function spaces, and in particular with fundamental embedding and compactness theorems.
+Other topics in PDE will also be discussed.